 - Cost procedure and quotation assumptions

-We work on a Time & Material basis, which means that you only pay for the actual time our specialists work on your project (this time is tracked in the typical project environment).
+Time & Material basis is the central pillar of our work strategy, which means that you only pay for the actual time our specialists work on your project (this time is tracked in the typical project environment).
 The basic formula is:

 The first essential element in the formula above is time.
-When calculating it, we include estimates of the whole product development process, including dealing with technical debt and real users’ feedback.
+We include estimates of the whole product development process, including dealing with technical debt and real users’ feedback when calculating it.

-The second element in the formula is the team.
-It can consist of developers of different seniority levels (Junior, Middle, and Senior).
+The second element is the team.
+The team can consist of developers of different seniority levels (Junior, Middle, and Senior).
 Their rates are different, too.
 We make sure to explain our team composition* choices in the proposal.

 We use the time & material model because it enables flexibility.
 Under this arrangement, a project will have a more or less stable monthly budget, while the scope and tasks can be reconsidered.
 The alternative—the fixed price model—is rigid: any changes in the initial plans require revising the contract.
 Click here to learn more about the differences in pricing models.

-* When we compose the team, we make sure to match the members’ expertise with the project's needs.
+* When we compose the team, we match the members’ expertise with the project's needs.
 If the team is overqualified, the customer will be paying an unnecessarily high rate.
-If the team is underqualified, it will spend too much time on development, so the customer will end up overpaying.
+If the team is underqualified, it will spend too much time on development so that the customer will overpay.
 We want to avoid these scenarios.